Skip to main content

 OpenStack-Powered Kubernetes

 Deploy control plane and worker nodes on Leafcloud VMs.
-Use Cinder for persistent volumes, Octavia for load balancers, and Neutron for networking.
-Full OpenStack API access for automation.
-No hidden layers.
-Manage everything from infrastructure to applications.
+Full OpenStack API access for automation—no hidden layers between you and the infrastructure.

 No Cluster Fees